devlaam/Leucine/README.md

 See this [run in Scastie](https://scastie.scala-lang.org/p6332KZjQQihj6JqsU3cMg)

 ### Advanced features
-The functionality of actors can be extended with mixin's.
+The functionality of actors can be extended with mixins.
 There are:
-* `Family` mixin's, so you can set up a tree of actors that are accessible through their parents.
+* `Family` mixins, so you can set up a tree of actors that are accessible through their parents.
 There can be multiple family root's.
-An actor family has a deterministic buildup and teardown sequence.
+An actor family has a deterministic buildup and tear down sequence.
 * `Stash` mixin, so you can put away a letter for handling later.
 * `Timing` mixin, needed to send letters with a delay, and the possibility to asynchronously wait for an event to take place
-* `Protect` mixin, to create backpressure when the mailbox reaches some threshold.
+* `Protect` mixin, to create back pressure when the mailbox reaches some threshold.
 * `Monitor` mixin and related class, which probes your actor at intervals, and generates an overview of the workings of the whole system.
 It enables you to see: the time spend in each actor, number of children or worker actors, the messages being send around etc.

 ## Status
-To explore what the possibilities are the best is to clone the repro:
+To explore what the possibilities are the best is to clone the repository:
 ```
 $ git clone https://github.com/devlaam/Leucine
 $ cd leucine